Learn how small businesses are taxed and what tax breaks small business owners can take advantage of.

 In short, yes, you may be responsible for paying taxes like income tax, self-employment tax, employee payroll tax and local property tax.
-However, the amount you owe depends on factors such as your business type, whether you made a profit and applicable deductions.
+The amount you owe depends on factors such as your business type, whether you made a profit and applicable deductions.

 How are small businesses taxed?

-When you set up your business, you chose a specific legal structure for your company: sole proprietorship, partnership, S corporation or C corporation.
-There are stipulations and requirements within each legal structure, as well as certain tax advantages.
+When you set up your business, you choose a specific legal structure for your company: sole proprietorship, partnership, S corporation or C corporation.
+There are stipulations and requirements within each legal structure as well as certain tax advantages.

-If you need additional time to file your business tax returns, you can receive an extension by filing Form 7004, or Application for Automatic Extension of Time to File Certain Business Income Tax, Information, and Other Returns.
-This extends the due date for filing your tax return, but you still must pay any estimated tax owed on or before the tax return deadline for your company.
+If you need additional time to file your business tax returns, you can receive an extension by filing Form 7004, the Application for Automatic Extension of Time to File Certain Business Income Tax, Information, and Other Returns.
+This extends the deadline for filing your tax return, but you still must pay any estimated tax owed on or before the tax return deadline for your company.
 (For most businesses, this deadline is March 15.)

 Taxation on multimember LLCs, or partnerships, is like that of sole proprietorships.
 Instead of filing a business tax return, each partner reports their share (according to their percentage of ownership in the business) of the business's profits or losses on their personal income tax return.

-With an S corporation, income is passed through the entity to the business's owners (or shareholders) who then pay taxes based on their percentage of ownership at their tax bracket rates.
-If, though, you're a shareholder and an employee, you're expected to pay yourself a "reasonable salary."
-In other words, the salary that a shareholder-employee draws should take into account the duties performed for the business, his or her experience, comparable pay in the industry and the size of the company.
+With an S corporation, income passes through the entity to the business's owners (or shareholders), who then pay taxes based on their percentage of ownership at their tax bracket rates.
+If you're a shareholder and an employee, though, you're expected to pay yourself a "reasonable salary."
+In other words, the salary that a shareholder-employee draws should take into account the duties they perform for the business, their experience, comparable pay in the industry and the size of the company.